PritiSheoran/TechExcel-Modernize-applications-to-be-AI-ready/Scenario/Hackathon/Challenge-5.md

 ## Success Criteria:

 - You have successfully created a user in the PostgreSQL database.
-- You have created a new AI Studio Hub and created a project.
+- You have created a new Azure AI Hub and created a project.
 - You have imported and configured a pre-built flow.
 - You have tested the flow and confirmed that it returns appropriate results.
 - Configure the necessary network security group rules to allow external access.